cypress-io/cypress-documentation/source/api/plugins/after-spec-api.md

 }
 ```

+# Examples

-## Delete the recorded video after the spec is run if the spec passed
+## Delete the recorded video if the spec passed

-You can delete the video created for the spec and it will not be compressed or uploaded (if recording).
-Using the spec results, you can choose to only do this when the tests passes, so that videos for failed specs will remain for debugging purposes.
+You can delete the recorded video for a spec.
+This will skip the compression and uploading of the video when recording to the Dashboard.

+The example below shows how to delete the recorded video for a spec with no failing tests.

 ```javascript
 const del = require('del')